GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     with **F**, **A**, and **C** the entire annotation will be in upper case [full].
 **GMT\_FFT**
-    Determines which Fast Fourier Transform should be used among those that have been configured during installation.
-Choose from **auto** (pick the most suitable for the task among available algorithms), **fftw3** (The Fastest Fourier Transform in the West), **accelerate** (Use the Accelerate Framework under OS X; Note, that the number of samples to be processed must be a base 2 exponent.), **kiss** (Kiss FFT) [auto].
+    Determines which Fast Fourier Transform (FFT) should be used among those that have been configured during installation.
+Choose from **auto** (pick the most suitable for the task among available algorithms), **fftw**\ [,*planner\_flag*] (The Fastest Fourier
+    Transform in the West), **accelerate** (Use the Accelerate Framework under OS X; Note, that the number of samples to be processed must be a base 2 exponent), **kiss** (Kiss FFT) [auto].
+    FFTW can "learn" how to optimally compute Fourier transforms on the current hardware and OS by computing several FFTs and measuring their execution time.
+This so gained "Wisdom" will be stored in and reloaded from the file fftw\_wisdom\_<hostname> in DIR\_USER or, if DIR\_USER is not writable, in the current directory.
+To use this feature append *planner\_flag*, which can be one of *measure*, *patient*, and *exhaustive*; see FFTW reference for details.
+The default FFTW planner flag is *estimate*, i.e., pick a (probably sub-optimal) plan quickly.
+Note: if you need a single transform of a given size only, the one-time cost of the smart planner becomes significant.
+In that case, stick to the default planner, *estimate*, based on heuristics.
 **GMT\_HISTORY**
     Passes the history of past common command options via the hidden .gmtcommands file.
-The dfferent values for this setting are:
+The different values for this setting are:
     **true**, **readonly**, **false**, to either read and write to the .gmtcommands file, only read, or not use the file at all [true].
 **GMT\_INTERPOLANT**
     Determines if linear (linear), Akima’s spline (akima), natural cubic spline (cubic) or no interpolation (none) should be used for 1-D interpolations in various programs [akima].
+**GMT\_EXTRAPOLATE\_VAL**
+    Determines what to do if extrapolating beyond the data domain.
+    Choose among ’NaN’, ’extrap’ or ’extrapval,val’ (with no quotes).
+In the first case return NaN for any element of x that is outside range [Default].
+Second case lets the selected algorithm compute the extrapolation values.
+Third case sets the extrapolation values to the constant value passed in ’val’ (this value must off course be numeric).
 **GMT\_TRIANGULATE**
     Determines if we use the **Watson** [Default] or **Shewchuk** algorithm (if configured during installation) for triangulation.